-Some local businesses close with ‘Stay Home.
+UPDATED: Some businesses close with ‘Stay Home.
 Stay Safe’ order

 Governor Gretchen Whitmer on Monday signed an executive order temporarily suspending all activities that are not necessary to sustain or protect life, from 12:01 a.m. on March 24 and through 11:59 p.m. on April 13.

-Whitmer stressed that the order does not affect grocery stores, gas stations, pharmacies, banks, or credit unions.
-A detailed explanation of exemptions, and what essential businesses should do to keep customers safe, is posted at michigan.gov.
+Whitmer stressed that the order does not affect grocery stores, restaurants, gas stations, pharmacies, banks, or credit unions.
+A detailed explanation of exemptions, and what essential businesses should do to keep workers and customers safe, is posted at michigan.gov.

-People can leave their homes, and Whitmer encouraged everyone to continue spending time in the outdoors, while maintaining the recommended six feet of social distancing.
+People can leave their homes, and Whitmer encouraged everyone to spend time in the outdoors, while maintaining the recommended six feet of social distancing.

 “Do not panic, do not hoard,” Whitmer said during a press conference.
 “You can go outside, just be smart about it.”